drademann/kata-playground-go/stringcalculator/KATA.md

        Add("1,2") == 3

-4. The method should deal with an arbitrary amount of numbers as well.
+4. The method should deal with an arbitrary number of numbers as well.

        Add("1,2,3,4,5") == 15